Morwey/ezreverse/README.md

 ## Ezreverse

 An online tool for image background manipulation.
-TYhe main purpose is to invert background of full color images without changing the colors.
+The main purpose is to invert background of full color images without changing the colors.

 ### Features